 In the 1859 rate book and the 1861 census the property in St Mary Street was occupied by Henry’s brother, John Honeyborne, and his wife Emma.
 John was a grocer aged 32 and Emma was aged 30 with their son, Austin John aged 2.
 John died on 29th December 1867 aged 38 and the 1871 census shows Emma was still living in the St Mary Street shop with her two children, Austin aged 12 and Clara aged 4.
 Emma was a grocer.
-We assume that Henry and the family were still living at Morton, but have been unable to access the 1871 census record for that property.
+Henry and the family were still living at Morton, where he was now being described as ‘bacon curer, shop and beerhouse’.

 By the 1876 rate book Henry had moved to live in the St Mary Street shop.
 The 1881 census shows that Henry was a grocer aged 58 living there with Ann aged 52 and their children: John a grocer’s apprentice aged 19, Alfred aged 14 and Edward W aged 10.
 Henry died on 13th April 1883 aged 60 and was buried on 16th April 1883.
 His will was proved on 22nd August 1883 by his executors, his widow Ann, his son Thomas Henry, a pig butcher at Morton and William Till, a gentleman of Park Farm.
 The estate was valued at £397 12s 2d.